fgsants/REST-API-FreeRADIUS/README.md

 ```/profiles/:profileID``` (PUT, DELETE) | Updates or removes profile.

 ### Securing your setup
 This API dosn't have any security built in.
-If you'll use it somewhere please modify it to include som sort of authentication.
-The rlm_rest module also supports http auth enpoints, but for simplification reason I did't configured nonde.
+If you'll use it somewhere please modify it to include some sort of authentication.
+The rlm_rest module also supports http auth enpoints, but for simplification reasons I did't configured it.
 PLease read the [rest module config](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/mods-available/rest) on how to implement it.
-Also, please read the [MongoDB guidelines](https://docs.mongodb.com/manual/security) on how to secure it to.
+Also, please read the [MongoDB guidelines](https://docs.mongodb.com/manual/security) on how to secure it too.